Ask a COVID-19 Question

 - Colombia’s travel advisory is at Level 4: Do Not Travel advising U.S. citizens to avoid travel to Colombia.
 The Government of Colombia has closed all international travel in and out of Colombia and restricted internal domestic travel within Colombia.
 Limited evacuation and humanitarian flights are possible.
-For more information on these flights, please see our FAQ page.

 - For those who wish to stay: We strongly encourage U.S. citizens to make the necessary preparations if staying in Colombia during the quarantine period, follow the Colombian government guidelines posted on municipal government websites, and review our comprehensive page on financial, medical, and other resources for U.S. citizens who will shelter in place in Colombia.

 - If you have not done so, please enroll in the Department of State’s Smart Traveler Enrollment Program (STEP)so the U.S. Embassy can contact you with updated information.

 - The U.S. Embassy in Bogota is offering emergency services only at this time.
 Routine services, such as notarials not related to safety or health, and passport renewals without imminent travel are not considered emergencies and will not be scheduled at this time.
 To schedule an emergency passport appointment, please email ACSBogota@state.gov or call +57(1) 275-2000.

 - Due to the possibility of an extended disruption, please see the CDC’s latest recommendations for the most recent information on what you can do to reduce your risk of contracting COVID-19.
 You can also visit the COVID-19 crisis page on travel.state.gov for the latest information as well as the Department of Homeland Security’s website on the latest travel restrictions to the United States